openstack-archive/networking-nec/doc/source/tips.rst

   .. warning::

-     Before pushinng a tag to gerrit, you are strongly suggested to test whether a generated package works as expected.
+     Before pushing a tag to gerrit, you are strongly suggested to test whether a generated package works as expected.

      .. code-block:: console